Calibrachoa (Million Bells)

 Super easy care!
 These are prolific bloomers all summer long.
 Self-cleaning, no dead heading.
 Mounding trailing habit but with a tidy look.
 Early flower power and good heat tolerance.

-Kona Mandarin: Medium orange with a darker star pattern and a yellow eye.
+Kona True Blue Sky: Light lavender with a dark blue center and a yellow eye.

 Kona White: Royal white with a greenish yellow eye.